mwarning/meshnet-lab/tests/traffic1/README.md

 Test the about of traffic caused by different routing protocols on different topologies:

-- different sizes of line, lattice and random tree topologies
+- different sizes of line, grid and random tree topologies
 - different Freifunk network topologies

 ## Run